Felipe8581/GamingTweaks/README.md

 High frequency clocks like HPET may potentially allow for smoother gameplay and better sync at the expense of latency<br/>

 Different Windows versions (7/8/8.1/10) all have different ways of using the TSC <br/>
-Some motherboards have no option to disable HPET, if you are advanced there is custom bios<br/>
+Some motherboards have no option to disable HPET, if you are advanced there is GRUB or custom bios<br/>

-**Note:** It will almost always(99%) be better to not use platformclock

 ## MSI-Mode and Affinitys